redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 ```

 You can probably get a sense of how all of this works without ever having seen a Redwood route before!
 Some routes can be marked as `<Private>` and will not be accessible without being logged in.
 Others can be wrapped in a "layout" (again, just a React component) to provide common styling shared between pages in your app.

+#### Prerender

+If you have content on your page that can be purely static (like public facing marketing-focused pages) you can simply add the `prerender` attribute to your route and that page will be completely rendered (no matter how deeply nested the internal components go) into an HTML page.
+This page loads instantly, but still contains the JS needed to include React.
+Once React loads, the page is rehydrated and becomes interactive.

+You can also prerender pages that contain variables pulled from the URL, like the `/products/{sku}` route above.
+Redwood will [iterate](../../prerender.md#dynamic-routes--route-hooks) through all available skus and generate a page for each

 ### Authentication